Type to search

 Do More 24’s 24-Hour Donation Dash Begins Thursday

-Do More 24 will help fund over 500 nonprofits in the First State in just 24 hours beginning Thursday, March 3—with your help.
+Do More 24 will help fund over 500 nonprofits in the First State in just 24 hours beginning Thursday, March 6—with your help.

 The state of Delaware has thousands of nonprofit organizations, each of them supporting a cause that’s special to the hearts of many.
 Some, like Faithful Friends Animal Society and A Buddy for Life, Inc., care for and protect the animals in our state.
 Others, like the Delaware Museum of Nature and Science and Newark Center for Creative Learning School, bolster education and sustainability.
 The Delaware Nature Society teaches about our planet, the Food Bank of Delaware feeds the hungry, and the Kalmar Nyckel Foundation educates about the history of Delaware.
-Other organizations, like the Howard Pyle Studio Group and the Delaware Art Museum, work to explore and preserve the artistic legacy of the Delaware area, creating new and creative works along the way.
+Other organizations, like the Howard Pyle Studio and the Delaware Art Museum, preserve the artistic legacy of the First State.
 When it comes to passionate nonprofit groups and causes to support, Delawareans are spoiled for choice.

 do more 24